FREVA-CLINT/freva-deployment/docs/deployment/Installation.md

   - amd64 (`macos-x64`)
   - arm64 (`macos-arm64`)

-After downloading version |version| file for your operating system and architecture, you can run the `deploy-freva` (`deploy-freva.exe` on windows) command:
+After downloading version {{version}} file for your operating system and architecture, you can run the `deploy-freva` (`deploy-freva.exe` on windows) command:

 ```console